xtanaa001/academic-kickstart/content/authors/admin/_index.md

   - course: Ph.D. in Electronic and Computer Engineering
     institution: Hong Kong University of Science and Technology
     year: 2012/09-2018/01
-  - course: B.Eng. in Information Engineering
+  - course: B.Eng. in Information and Communication Engineering
     institution: Xi'an Jiaotong University
     year: 2008/09-2012/06